Updated March 25, 2020 to Version 1.4

 What Should Be Done With Completed Treatment Charts?

 This record is just one part of the recordkeeping process.
 Utilizing it regularly is the first step.
 Next you need a system in place to access this information in the future.
 The size of your resident population will likely impact what that system ultimately looks like.
 If you care for a small flock of chickens with no plans to expand, you may choose to file these treatment records as they are in a resident’s permanent file (which may be an actual file of papers, or perhaps a binder).
 Others may choose to scan these records and create digital folders for each resident.
 For sanctuaries with a large number of residents, especially those who have been around for some time, these systems may be too cumbersome and make retrieval of information difficult.
 In these cases it may be best to take these records and compile the information into one larger ongoing record.
 You’ll have to figure out what makes the most sense for your sanctuary; just make sure that if you need to look back and find information (even from the record of a resident who is no longer at the sanctuary) that you are able to do so fairly quickly and easily.
-You may not know it at the time, but this condition you are treating Walter Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. for may end up being a recurring issue.
+You may not know it at the time, but this condition you are treating Walter goose for may end up being a recurring issue.
 When it resurfaces, you’ll want to be able to look back through his record to see when the issue happened originally, how long it lasted, and how he responded to treatment.
 Or perhaps one of your residents has an uncommon issue that you know Matilda had 6 years ago.
 You’ll want to be able look through her record to find information about effective treatments.
 There are various advantages to maintaining an online recordkeeping system rather than, or in addition to, a paper record.
 For more information about recordkeeping, including a link to a free and secure online recordkeeping system, check out our resource here.

 Download The Ongoing Treatment And Observation Record

-Enter either your organization’s name or your name and email below to download a free printable double-sided form to help keep track of regular treatments and observations for sanctuary residents, either as part of ongoing care, quarantine, or for a variety of other purposes!
+Enter either your organization’s name or your name and email below to download a free printable double-sided form to help keep track of regular treatments and observations for sanctuary residents, either as part of ongoing care, The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases., or for a variety of other purposes!
 Check out our resource here to learn more about the importance of sanctuary resident recordkeeping!

 Looking for a form more suited to longterm care documentation, such as vaccinations, hoof trimming, and more?
 Check out our Longterm Treatment & Care Record!